MisterMunchkin/expo-video-thumbref/README.md

 MIT License - see [LICENSE](LICENSE) file for details.

+## Why Not Use expo-video Instead?

+The Expo team [deprecated `expo-video-thumbnails`](https://github.com/expo/expo/pull/35641#issuecomment-2111031234) in favor of `expo-video`, but there are significant differences that make this fork necessary:

+### expo-video Limitations:

+- **Requires VideoPlayer Instance**: `expo-video.generateThumbnailsAsync()` only works with an active VideoPlayer, not standalone video files
+- **Complex URI Conversion**: Returns native image references that require `expo-image-manipulator` to convert to usable file URIs
+- **More Complex API**: Requires creating a video player, generating thumbnails, then converting references to URIs

+### This Package Advantages:

+- **Standalone Operation**: Generate thumbnails directly from video URIs without creating video players
+- **Direct expo-image Support**: Native image references work directly with `expo-image` components
+- **Simpler API**: One function call to get thumbnails ready for display
+- **Memory Efficient**: No file system caching or complex conversion steps

 ## What's Different from the Original?

 This fork includes several improvements over the original `expo-video-thumbnails`: